-Millennials get a bad rap.
-People have accused them of being lazy, killing industries, and wasting their money on avocado toast.
-But millennials make up the majority of the rental market.
+Millennials make up the majority of the rental market.
 And their tendency to rent rather than buy benefits you as a multifamily developer, owner, or manager.
-Marketing to millennials can actually help you sign leases faster.
+In fact, marketing to millennials can actually help you sign leases faster!

 From offering digital payment options to providing smart property access solutions for their visitors and deliveries, there are many things you can do to appeal to millennials.
 Read on to learn more about the millennial generation, what they’re looking for in an apartment, and how you can sign more leases by making your property millennial-friendly.

 This post covers:

 - How millennials have changed the rental market

 - The top five ways to appeal to millennial renters